hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 ### Configuration file
 You can customize behavior by editing the configuration file *yt-dlp.ini*.
 Open it by pushing **Config file** button in extension settings.
-several functions (including login to your account or auto update of *yt-dlp.exe*) are available with it.
+Some functions (including login to your account or auto update of *yt-dlp.exe*) are available with it.
 You have description of each settings in detail on the config file.